 What Prompted This Change

 We don’t know.
 We speculate it has something to do with the recent PRISM scandal, where Google was caught giving search data to the government.
 The problem with this theory is that while Google is not giving organic (free) keyword data to websites, paid traffic via PPC is not affected.
-This means if you pay Google via adwords to show up in search, you’ll continue to see all data, including keywords used.
+This means if you pay Google via Google Ads to show up in search, you’ll continue to see all data, including keywords used.
 So in other words Google cares about your privacy, unless they get paid.
+You can also read our post on How Google Ads Works.

 How To Overcome & What We’re Doing Moving Forward